-Spending the winter someplace warm and then heading home in spring or summer has a lot of appeal.
+For the snowbird car shipping folks, spending the winter someplace warm and heading home in spring or summer has much appeal.
 But it also creates some logistical challenges.
-As all experienced snowbirds know (and all new snowbirds learn) moving your life across the country twice a year comes with hurdles.
+As all experienced snowbirds know (and all new snowbirds learn), moving your life across the country twice a year has hurdles.
 One that almost all snowbirds contend with is the issue of transportation.

-The vast majority of people escaping the winters head to a state that enjoys year-round summer: Florida.
-Destinations throughout the state – from the panhandle through Orlando, Miami, Tampa, and all the way to the Keys – attract tens of thousands of snowbirds seeking exactly what the Sunshine State is famous for.
+Most people escaping the winters head to a state that enjoys year-round summer: Florida.
+Destinations throughout the state – from the panhandle through Orlando, Miami, Tampa, and to the Keys – attract tens of thousands of snowbirds seeking what the Sunshine State is famous for.
 Florida may be the most popular destination by a wide margin, but California, Arizona, and Texas also attract people seeking a respite from winter.

-Regardless of your destination or schedule, the challenges of being a snowbird are largely the same.
+Regardless of your destination or schedule, the challenges of being a snowbird are essentially the same.
 Transportation tops that list – but the solution is far simpler than people realize.
-One particular option makes it easy to get your car, truck, van, or SUV anywhere in the country at any time of year without you doing the driving.
+One particular option makes it easy to get your car, truck, van, or SUV anywhere in the country at any time of year without you driving.

 Car Shipping for Snowbirds

-- Safety and Equity – The road is a dangerous place, and every mile you put on your odometer reduces the value of the vehicle a little.
+- Safety and Equity – A road is dangerous, and every mile you put on your odometer reduces the vehicle’s value slightly.
 Car transport solves both problems.
-Your vehicle is well protected on the back of a secure vehicle trailer driven by a professional who spends his life on the road.
-You can also get that vehicle from one side of the country to another without any of the wear and tear that would normally entail.
+Your vehicle is well protected on the back of a secure trailer driven by a professional who spends his life on the road.
+You can also get that vehicle from one side of the country to another without any of the wear and tear that would typically entail.
 Compared to the alternatives, auto shipping is what’s best for whatever your drive.

 Tips for Successful Auto Transport

-Snowbirds needing Florida car transport or some other form of vehicle hauling can do themselves major favors by following some insider advice.
+Snowbirds needing Florida car transport or some other vehicle hauling can do themselves major favors by following some insider advice.
 Make sure you have the most hassle-free experience possible with these tips:

 - Act Early – With so much competition for auto shipping in early winter and late spring, it pays to make arrangements early.
-As a general rule of thumb, you should put in place a backup plan (contact) before you need your car to arrive at your destination.
+As a general rule of thumb, you should put a backup plan (contact) in place before you need your car to arrive at your destination.
 Be flexible, too.
-Unless you’re willing to pay a premium price, you can’t guarantee your auto will have a spot on an auto trailer headed exactly where you want exactly when you want.
-Arrange for shipping no more than 10 days before you are due to depart.
+Unless you’re willing to pay a premium price, you can’t guarantee your auto will have a spot on an auto trailer headed precisely where you want when you want.
+Arrange for shipping no more than ten days before you are due to depart.

 - Comparison Shop – The first auto hauler willing to take your shipment isn’t necessarily the best vehicle hauler willing to take it.
-Only work with haulers who are properly licensed and insured and have a clean track record.
+Only work with haulers who are appropriately licensed and insured and have a clean track record.
 Beyond that, compare their rates and availability.
-During snowbird season you can’t be too selective, but you shouldn’t rush to book something either.
+You can’t be too selective during snowbird season, but you shouldn’t rush to book something.
 Rely on Direct Express Auto Transport to quickly connect you with multiple appealing options.

-- Avoid Holidays- Like most people, car haulers take holidays off and may spend a prolonged period off the road around Thanksgiving, Christmas, New Years or other seasonal holidays.
-Around these holidays also tends to be the most popular time to travel, meaning that demand is especially high when supply is especially low.
-When possible, pick a time auto shipping a week or more away from major holidays.
+- Avoid Holidays- Like most people, car haulers take holidays off and may spend a prolonged period off the road around Thanksgiving, Christmas, New Year’s, or other seasonal holidays.
+Around these holidays also tends to be the most popular time to travel, meaning that demand is exceptionally high when supply is meager.
+Pick when auto shipping is a week or more away from major holidays.